Events

 Eagle Watching

-American Bald Eagles make their winter home on the Mississippi River between Alton and Pere Marquette, drawing eagle watchers from all over the region.
+American Bald Eagles make their winter home on the Mississippi River between Alton and Pere Marquette State Park, drawing eagle watchers from all over the region.
 Join others as you drive the Great River Road viewing the historic majestic beauty of the bluffs and spot the eagles perched among them.
-Elsah is a prime location and Elsah General Store is one of the ‘hot spots’ designated by the Great Rivers and Routes Tourism Bureau.
-While in Elsah, take advantage of great overnight deals at The Green Tree Inn “bed and breakfast” or stay at the Maple Leaf Cottage Inn.
-While visiting, stop in one of Elsah’s newest boutique shops.
+Elsah is a prime location.
+While in Elsah, take advantage of great overnight stays in one of our local facilities.
 Various activities have also been planned throughout the region.
 For more information on eagle season activities visit Great Rivers & Routes.